YerongAI/Office-Tool-docs/docs/faq/activation.md

 > The native library 'C:\Windows\Microsoft.NET\Framework64\v4.0.30319\wminet_utils.dll' does not have all required functions.
 Please update the .NET Framework.

 Please check and install all .NET Framework updates using Windows Update.

+## No valid Office KMS licenses were found on the system

+To use KMS to activate Office, you need to install Volume licenses and GVLK for Office.

+Usually, when you install the corresponding volume licenses on Office Tool Plus, you can activate it using KMS, except for the following cases:

+- SPLA license: SPLA licenses can only be activated using MAK, KMS activation is not supported.
+- Preview products: Products in the preview do not have the GVLK, so you need to manually install the GVLK for KMS activation.

 ## No solutions at this time